iobroker-community-adapters/ioBroker.ring/README.md

 [![NPM](https://nodei.co/npm/iobroker.ring.png?downloads=true)](https://nodei.co/npm/iobroker.ring/)

 Requires node.js 10.0 or higher and Admin v3.
-Windows will not be supported.

 The Ring adapter works with Ring devices like the Ring Video Doorbell and Ring Cam and shows if somenone rings the doorbell or if motion is detected.
 The Ring Video Doorbell or Cam sends a videostream if a motion or doorbell ist detected or you use the SIP Information for a SIP Video Conference with your SIP client.
 Unfortunately the snapshot and livestream function does not work properly.
 Unfortunately I have no influence on it.
 Please consider this before you create an issue.